 PTC SYSTEM ERROR

 While Amtrak 501 was equipped with a PTC system, it was inexplicably – and inexcusably – inoperable as the train began its journey to Portland on Dec.
-18, 2017.
+18, 2017, according to the lawsuit.

 TOP PERSONAL INJURY ATTORNEYS

-Our attorneys have 49 years of combined experience fighting for those who have been gravely injured in accidents and crashes in Washington state.
+Our attorneys have 50 years of combined experience fighting for those who have been gravely injured in accidents and crashes in Washington state.
 We know the local court system and how to help you maximize your injury claim.
-Injuries can be life-changing, and you deserve the best personal injury attorneys in the region.
+Injuries can be life-altering, and you deserve the best personal injury attorneys in the region.

 Our experience means the process of filing your case will be as simple as possible and handled by experts in personal injury law.
 But experience doesn't mean expensive.
 We don't charge unless we win your case.
 You suffered a serious injury.
 Get serious about your recovery.